 49. In June 2011, the infamous Vancouver riots took place after their hockey team lost in the Stanley Cup Finals.
 Stores were ransacked and cars were burned.
 Hundreds of people were injured and sent to overcrowded hospitals.
 As the police chief in Vancouver, what measures or policies would you put in place to make sure this does not happen again?

-51. You are a 3rd year medical student doing hospital rotations.
-A fellow medical student who is doing rounds with you often show up to these sessions tired, messy, hung over, or even drunk.
+51. You are a 3rd-year medical student doing hospital rotations.
+A fellow medical student who is doing rounds with you often shows up to these sessions tired, messy, hungover, or even drunk.
 One day you found him in the lunchroom unaccompanied, so you decided to talk to him.
 Please enter the lunchroom.

 52. Your friend Jason hasn't come to class for a few days.
 Being a hardworking pre-med student, he very seldom skips classes.
 You know that he is applying to medical school in the past several weeks.
 You called his house and he said you could visit him.
 You decided to pay him a visit after your classes.
 Enter the room and talk to Jason.

 53. You are a cardiologist at a local hospital, who just finished a shift and has a tight run to your daughter's high school graduation ceremony.
 As you headed off to the door, Jennifer, a patient who knew you well, saw you from the waiting room and grabbed your attention.
 "Doctor!
 I have bad chest pain.
 Please stay for a bit.
 I'll feel much better if you were here."
 Enter the waiting room and talk to Jennifer.

 54. You are a current undergraduate student.
 During the week of graduation, you attend a number of parties around the Lower Mainland with your best friend, Kelly.
 The last party is held at a campground in Squamish.
 The morning after the party, you receive a call from Kelly.
 She asks that you come over and talk.
 Kelly reveals that she left early and drove home despite drinking that night.
 Enter the room and talk to Kelly.